thuzhf/warp-ctc/tensorflow_binding/README.md

 ## Installation

+Make sure you have the latest TensorFlow installed.
+If you are not sure, run `pip install -U tensorflow-gpu` or (if you don't have a GPU) run `pip install -U tensorflow`.

 Tell the build scripts where you have the TensorFlow source tree by setting the `TENSORFLOW_SRC_PATH` environment variable (if `TENSORFLOW_SRC_PATH` is not set, we will try to figure it out in our code):